Felcra F.C.

-Felcra Football Club or Federal Land Consolidation and Rehabilitation Authority Football Club, commonly known as Felcra FC is a Malaysian football club based in Setapak, Kuala Lumpur.
-The club most recently plays in the second-tier division in Malaysian football, the Malaysia Premier League in 2018.
+Felcra Football Club or Federal Land Consolidation and Rehabilitation Authority Football Club, commonly known as Felcra FC, was a Malaysian professional football club based in Setapak, Kuala Lumpur.
+The club most recently played in the second-tier Malaysia Premier League in 2018.

-Felcra FC has participated in the Malaysian football since 2012 in KLFA Division 3 league.
+Felcra FC has participated in Malaysian football since 2012 KLFA Division 3.
 2015 season of FAM League was their debut in the third-tier league.
-The club is widely known as The Consolidators.
+The club was widely known as The Consolidators.

 History

 Felcra FC was the runner-up of 2013 KLFA Division 2 League after lost to KPKT FC in the final.

 2016 season

 After securing the seventh spot of the 2015 Malaysia FAM League in Group A, Felcra FC is determined to redeem last season loss by signed on six experienced players; Azizi Matt Rose, Azi Shahril Azmi, Mohd Fazliata Taib, Shahrizal Saad and Mohd Fadzli Saari.
 Former national midfielder Shahrulnizam Mustapa, was appointed as the club captain based on the leadership qualities and experience.